CosmicNoyz/odin-recipes/README.md

 This is a project called "Recipes" as part of the Odin curriculum.
-I'm practicing the basics of HTML here by creating a simple website.
+I'm practicing the basics of HTML and CSS here by creating a simple website.